 Energy efficiency should be increased by at least 20%.

 This past December, the EU agreed to cut carbon emissionsfrom polluting vehicles by 37.5% in the coming decade.
-Electric cars (EVs) consist of a major part of this emission-reduction place.
+Electric cars (EVs) are a major part of this emission-reduction plan.
 EVs produce fewer emissions that contribute to climate change and smog than petrol vehicles.

 Figure 2 - Emission reduction targets for 2030 for EU member states

-When choosing between petrol or electric vehicle, the most environmentally friendly option is undoubtedly the EV.
+When choosing between a petrol or electric vehicle, the most environmentally friendly option is undoubtedly the EV.
 EVs are more efficient and waste less energy when driven in cities.
-More EVs on the road in cities will also increase air quality due to less fuel exhaust.
+More EVs on the road and in cities will also improve air quality due to less fuel exhaust.

-How can the European Union help the electric mobility sector?
+How can the European Union help the EV sector?

-Europe is already a world leader when it comes to electric cars and car charging points.
+Europe is already a world leader when it comes to electric cars and EV charging stations.
 With the development of long-range EVs, people are more willing to switch than ever.

-However, one question that many consumers have is, “What if I need to charge my car when I am not at home or work?”
-This is where European countries have come together to help solve a common problem—the lack of a pan-European charging network.
+However, one question that many consumers have is, “What if I need to charge my car when I'm not at home or work?”
+This is where European countries have come together to help solve a common problem—the lack of a pan-European EV charging network.
 When it comes to accelerating the transition to eMobility, the European Union is able to have a huge impact.

 Figure 3 - Number of electric vehicle sales

 Because electric driving is a relatively new and relatively unregulated issue, the EU can help by implementing common rules and standards for EVs and charging infrastructure.
 Roaming service for charging stations—the ability to charge an EV on any provider’s network with one cumulative bill per month—is not yet available in many countries.